 Major funding for the exhibition is provided by The Diane and Bruce Halle Foundation.

-Generous funding also is provided by Jeanne and Michael Klein, PromPerú, and the Scurlock Foundation Exhibition Endowment, with additional support from Sarah and Ernest Butler.
+Generous funding is also provided by Judy and Charles Tate, Jeanne and Michael Klein, PromPerú, and the Scurlock Foundation Exhibition Endowment, with additional support from Sarah and Ernest Butler.

 Museo de Arte de Lima.